knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 However, as you correctly guessed, the process isn't that straightforward.
 Inside, workers aren't scrambling to assemble an entire airplane in one place.
 The plant is divided into sections.
 One section assembles the wings, another the fuselage, yet another the engines, and so on.
 Each section specializes in one aspect, doing its job efficiently.
 In the end, all these components are combined, resulting in a finished airplane.
 This reflects the essence of modularization.

-[Illustration of inside the building (maybe have building be transparent, we can see its silhouette) with different components being produced.
-Inner workings of the airplane manufacturing plant]

 ![Airplane manufacturing transparent view](./figures/ch-6-plane-assembling.jpg) *A transparent view inside an airplane manufacturing plant with distinct sections for assembling various parts, illustrating the principle of modularization.*